transtats/transtats/docs/source/roadmap.rst

 We are currently working on :code:`0.1.6` release.

-Target delivery: In mid of August 2018
+Target delivery: In end of August 2018

 For features list please look `here <https://github.com/transtats/transtats/issues?q=is%3Aopen+is%3Aissue+milestone%3Arelease_0.1.6>`_.